pexels-christina-morillo-1181516.jpg

 Why We Exist

 We live in a world that pulls us apart: by age, by hustle, by perfection, by pain.
 At Hey Auntie!, we do something radical.
 We come back to each other.
-This space was created to help Black women repair the ruptures — emotional, cultural, and generational — and build new patterns of care, connection, and joy.
+This space was created to help Black women repair the ruptures, emotional, cultural, and generational, and build new patterns of care, connection, and joy.
 This isn’t just self-care.
 This is collective care.
 And it changes everything.

 What We Offer

-• Events & Experiences - Live gatherings and culturally rooted programs that nourish, uplift, and inspire.
+Live gatherings and culturally rooted programs that nourish, uplift, and inspire.

-• Personal & Professional Growth - Relational development that centers your cultural identity, leadership, and emotional wellbeing — not hustle culture.
+Relational development that centers your cultural identity, leadership, and emotional well-being, not hustle culture.

-Hey Auntie! is for you if:
+Hey Auntie! is For You If

-You’ve worn the Superwoman cape for years — strong, steady, always holding it down.
+You’ve worn the Superwoman cape for years , strong, steady, always holding it down.
 But now?
 You’re ready to lay it down.
 To be met, not managed.
 To be seen, not sized up.

 You’re not here to be rescued.
 You’re here to rest and rise in a space where presence is honored, and care flows both ways.

 This is for the woman who’s ready to soften without disappearing.
-To give, receive, and belong — without performing.
-Sis, if that’s you, welcome home.
+To give, receive, and belong without performing.

 News